 The single most important factor in a coaching relationship is for you and your coach to feel some sense of connection.
 The best way to find out if I’m the right person to be working with you is to get in touch.
 I’ll give you a call to find out what you’re looking for.
 I’m committed to only working with clients I believe I can help, so I’ll let you know if I don’t think I’m right and I’ll refer you to someone else who can help.

 I keep my coaching practice small and specialised which means my appointments are sometimes booked out in advance.
 I’ll do my best to accommodate you and I’m happy to add you to a wait-list if I can’t fit you in at your preferred time.

 Coaching isn’t cheap but most people find that it’s a one-off investment in themselves.
 When you consider the impact of staying in a career that you loathe or feeling that you’re not on the right life path, coaching might become a necessity, not a luxury.

 One of my key points of difference is that I teach you how to ‘self coach’ so that once a program is complete, you can confidently go it alone.
-If coaching is out of your budget at the moment, you might like to start with my Discover Your Purpose eBook.

 I’d like my workplace to pay for my coaching.
 Can you provide a proposal?

 Yes, absolutely.
 Please contact us to discuss your needs and we’ll put something in writing for your manager or your HR Department.

 I’m not sure if I need career, business, leadership or personal coaching.